 Western is committed to achieving barrier-free accessibility for all its members, including graduate students.
-As part of this commitment, Western provides a variety of services
+As part of this commitment, Western provides a variety of services devoted to promoting, advocating, and accommodating persons with disabilities in their respective graduate program.

 Graduate students with disabilities (for example, chronic illnesses, mental health conditions, mobility impairments) are encouraged to register with Accessible Education Western (AEW), a confidential service designed to support graduate and undergraduate students through their academic program.
 With the appropriate documentation, the student will work with both AEW and their graduate programs (normally their Graduate Chair and/or Course instructor) to ensure that appropriate academic accommodations to program requirements are arranged.
-These accommodations include individual counselling, alternative formatted literature, accessible campus transportation, learning strategy instruction, writing exams and assistive technology instruction. http://academicsupport.uwo.ca/accessible education/academic accommodation.html for more information.
+These accommodations include individual counselling, alternative formatted literature, accessible campus transportation, learning strategy instruction, writing exams and assistive technology instruction. http://academicsupport.uwo.ca/accessible_education/academic_accomodation.html for more information.